adrievx/DCPInfo/README.md

 If a KDM is required, this message will be displayed

-If a KDM is not required, skip to step XXX
+If a KDM is not required, this process is already complete, see #5

 ![](.github/attachments/checkkdm.png)